 Mikołajki it’s a sailing village very popular in the summer, packed with bars, restaurants, souvenir shops and more.

-Every summer the place hosts ‘szanty festival’.
+Every summer the place hosts a’ szanty festival’.
 You can rent a boat here for a few hours or the day and explore the area.

-Mikolajki are very popular amongst ‘rich Polish’ so if you want to spot Polish celebrity, this is the place to be.
+Mikolajki is very popular amongst ‘rich Polish’, so if you want to spot Polish celebrities, this is the place to be.
 There are also a few swimming areas if you wish to cool down on a hot sunny day.

 2. See the rare Mute Swan in Łuknajno